 First lets take a look at the different types of IP cameras and where and why you might choose that specific type of IP security camera.
 Below are the three main types of IP security cameras.
 Each type might also have a diffrent style which we will also discuss.

 These are the most commonly used type of IP security cameras.
 They use what is called a fixed lens that offers a wide viewing angle.
 These cameras must be adjusted manually, therefore they are usually used in fixed positions where changing the camera's view is not required.
 Fixed lens cameras usually come in two types.
-The Bullet style pictured above or the Dome style which you can see here.
 The Bullet style is great for homes as they are slightly larger and more noticeable.
 This gives you added protection because people are more likely to see that you have cameras which will deter most would be criminals.
 The dome style security camera is slightly smaller and less intrusive which makes it better suited for situations where you don't want your cameras to be as noticeable.
 It really comes down to a matter of preference as to whether you choose to use a bullet or dome style fixed lens camera.

 VARI-FOCAL/MOTORIZED LENS CAMERA